gbif/pipelines/mini-pipelines/README.md

 ~~~~

 In this case, the output is the records indexed in ES.
-By default, the ES index name follows the format {datasetId}_{attempt}.
-This index is added to the alias
-specified in the `ESAlias` parameter.
+By default, the ES index name follows the format {datasetId}_{attempt} - in this example it's `abcde12345_1.
+This index is added to the alias specified in the `ESAlias` parameter.
 By default it's `occurrence`.

 Other examples of commands: